5 Things You Should Stop Doing with Microsoft Excel

 The possibility of using Excel to analyze big data arose when Microsoft introduced Power Pivot in Excel 2010.
 This online analytical process (OLAP) application allows users to analyze data sets far larger than Excel’s historical maximum of 1,048,576 rows.
 Excel still has this row limit for worksheets, but Power Pivot is only limited by the operating system and available memory.

-A steep learning curve and poor understanding of the technology involved can cause Power Pivot’s OLAP cubes to be badly misused for data analytics.
-Organizations that understand the challenges of analyzing big data are far more likely to rely on a dedicated analytics solution that allows users to obtain meaningful insights into large data sets.
+A steep learning curve and poor understanding of the technology involved can cause Power Pivot’s OLAP CUBEs to be badly misused for data analytics.
+Organizations that understand the challenges of analyzing big data are far more likely to rely on a dedicated business analytics solution like Tableau, Adaptive Insights, or Domo that allows users to obtain meaningful insights into large data sets.

 Shared Task Management

 The availability of list templates makes Excel a popular choice for maintaining lists, especially task lists.
 These templates include columns for task attributes such as priority, status and target date that can be easily used by anyone with basic spreadsheet knowledge.

 The primary drawback of this approach is that the list can’t be easily shared by multiple people concurrently, making it an inappropriate solution for a team working on a common project.
 Even if you're using the online version of Excel it's easy to write over each others' work (track changes confuses most users), managing items is cumbersome, it's hard to manage multiple lists, and the list goes on (no pun intended).

 Dedicated task management software is designed for simultaneous collaboration by multiple users, making a better choice than any Excel-based solution.
 Task management software can also be customized more easily for a particular project or organization.
 There are so many great task management apps out there, some of which are free, that it doesn't make sense to waste your team's time using Excel to manage tasks.